 - f.
-In addition to wall offsets, street-facing front façades shall provide at least three of the following articulation elements: - i.
+In addition to wall offsets, street-facing front façades shall provide at least 3 of the following articulation elements: - i.
 A covered porch; - ii.
 A recessed entrance; - iii.
-One or more dormer windows or cupolas; - iv.
+1 or more dormer windows or cupolas; - iv.
 Pillars, posts, or pilasters; - v.
 One or more bay windows projecting at least 12 inches from the façade plane; - vi.
-Eaves projecting at least four inches from the façade plane; - vii.
+Eaves projecting at least 4 inches from the façade plane; - vii.
 Raised corniced parapets over the entrance door; - viii.
-Multiple windows with a trim at least four inches wide; or - ix.
+Multiple windows with a trim at least 4 inches wide; or - ix.
 Integral planters that incorporate landscaped areas or places for sitting. - g.
 Corner buildings at street intersections shall incorporate architectural elements including prominent towers, cornice features, roof shapes and roof line variation. - h.
-The massing of upper stories, particularly those over a garage, shall be modulated by stepping back elements a minimum of two feet from the ground floor setback, and/or through the use of projecting bays. - i.
-Structures three stories or more should emphasize horizontal planes through the use of trim, awnings, eaves, other ornamentation, or a combination of complementary colors. - j.
-The upper story of buildings over two stories shall be stepped back to reduce the scale of façades facing streets, courtyards, or open space areas.
+The massing of upper stories, particularly those over a garage, shall be modulated by stepping back elements a minimum of 2 feet from the ground floor setback, and/or through the use of projecting bays. - i.
+Structures 3 stories or more should emphasize horizontal planes through the use of trim, awnings, eaves, other ornamentation, or a combination of complementary colors. - j.
+The upper story of buildings over 2 stories shall be stepped back to reduce the scale of façades facing streets, courtyards, or open space areas.

 - k.
-Combinations of one, one and-one-half, and two-story units are encouraged to create variation in mass and building height. - I. For row-type townhouses, each unit shall be varied in height and setback. - m.
-At least two different architectural styles, as defined in Chapter 4, shall be included in projects with more than ten buildings.
+Combinations of 1, 1 1⁄2, and 2-story units are encouraged to create variation in mass and building height. - I. For row-type townhouses, each unit shall be varied in height and setback. - m.
+At least two different architectural styles, as defined in Chapters 4 thru 9 shall be included in projects with more than 10 buildings.
+However, different styles may not be mixed within a single building.

-The upper story shall be stepped back to reduce the scale of facades.
+Figure 3.4 The upper story shall be stepped back to reduce the scale of facades.

-For row-type townhouses, each unit shall be varied in height and setback.
+Figure 3.5 For row-type townhouses, each unit shall be varied in height and setback.

-3.2 ROOF FORM
+3. 1.
+2. ROOF FORM

 - a.
 Multi-family buildings shall be designed to create varying roof forms (e.g., gabled, hipped, and shed roof combinations) and break up the massing of the building. - b.
 Rooflines shall be broken at intervals no greater than 50 feet long by changes in height or stepbacks. - c.
-Deep roof overhangs (eight inches minimum) are required to create shadow and add depth to facades. - d.
-Where applicable to the architectural style, any roof eaves shall extend a minimum of twenty-four (24) inches from the primary wall surface to enhance shadow lines and articulation of surfaces. - e.
+Deep roof overhangs (8 inches minimum) are required to create shadow and add depth to facades. - d.
+Where applicable to the architectural style, any roof eaves shall extend a minimum of 24 inches from the primary wall surface to enhance shadow lines and articulation of surfaces. - e.
 When employed hipped or gable roofs shall cover the entire building.
 Mansard roofs or segments of pitched roofs applied at the building edge shall not be used unless permitted by the architectural style. - f.
 If the interior side of a parapet is visible from pedestrian view, it shall be finished with the same materials and a similar level of detail as the front façade. - g.
 If parapets are used, one or more of the following detail treatments should be included: pre-cast elements, continuous banding or projecting cornices, dentils, caps, corner details, or variety in pitch (sculpted). - h.
 Rooftop equipment shall be screened so that it is not visible by pedestrians in the public right of way.

-Multi-form roof combinations are encouraged.
+Figure 3.6 Multi-form roof combinations are encouraged.

-Deep roof overhangs are encouraged to create shadow and add depth to facades.
+Figure 3.7 Deep roof overhangs are encouraged to create shadow and add depth to facades.

-The parapet is the same material as the front façade.
+Figure 3.8 The parapet is the same material as the front façade.

-3.3 WINDOWS, DOORS, AND ENTRIES
+3. 1.
+3. WINDOWS, DOORS, AND ENTRIES